Binary Code Obfuscation, Anti-Reversing - Android & iOS

 Figure 1: Fusion Set that will contain the Binary Code Obfuscation feature

-3. Follow the steps in Sections 2.2.1-2.2.2 of this article, Building the Binary Code Obfuscation feature via Appdome Console, to add the Binary Code Obfuscation feature to this Fusion Set.
+2. Follow the steps in Sections 2.2-2.2.2 of this article to add the Binary Code Obfuscation feature to your Fusion Set via the Appdome Console.

-3. When you select the Binary Code Obfuscation you'll notice that your Fusion Set you created in step 2.1.1 now bears the icon of the protection category that contains Binary Code Obfuscation
+3. When you select the Binary Code Obfuscation you'll notice that the Fusion Set you created in step 2.1 now bears the icon of the protection category that contains Binary Code Obfuscation.

 Fusion Set applied Binary Code Obfuscation